 As a result, their eventual love doesn’t feel like much cause for joy.
 Congratulations, Sebastian, you’ve just won the heart of a somewhat chilly contessa.
 Good luck with that.

 ‘Fun,’ according to the Oxford English Dictionary, has its origins in the hoax.
 There can be an element of ridicule in ‘fun’ – we ‘poke fun.’
-Which is why audiences often feel sorry for Malvolio by the end: He’s the butt of what can seem some mean-spirited mockery, a case of humor going too far by messing with a person’s vulnerabality.
+Which is why audiences often feel sorry for Malvolio by the end: He’s the butt of what can seem some rather mean-spirited mockery, a case of humor going too far by messing with a person’s vulnerability.
 Organ plays Malvolio with the stiff physicality and bristling energy of John Cleese’s Basil Fawlty.
-But for the most part, his Malvolio is just a crab.
+But for the most part, his Malvolio is just a crank.
 With Fawlty, there’s real frustration and pathos powering his rage.
 He knows he’ll never escape the second-rate hotel he’s stuck running.

 Go through the other roles in “Twelfth Night” and repeatedly subtract these kinds of motivations, and the comic humanity Shakespeare puts on display becomes almost skeletal.
 Ultimately, the characters seem to exist to trigger the next comic plot device.